jcoliz/GameFab/README.md

 In Scratch, the dimensions of the stage are fixed at 480x360 pixels.
 Using GameFab, you can set them to whatever you like.
 Unless you change them, the stage will be 1280x720 pixels.
 When the application is in a window larger than this size, the stage is surrounded by a black mat.
 If the application is in a smaller window, all the assets will be automatically scaled down to fit the smaller window.

-To change the dimensions, set the 'Dimensions' property of the scene to a new point.
+To change the dimensions, set the 'Dimensions' property of the scene to a new size.
 In a script, simply do this:

 ```c#
 	Dimensions = new Size(480,360);